zcash/zcash/doc/payment-disclosure.md

 ### Experimental Feature

 This is an experimental feature.
-Enable it by launching `zcashd` with flags:
+Enable it by launching `animecoind` with flags:

-    zcashd -experimentalfeatures -paymentdisclosure -debug=paymentdisclosure -txindex=1
+    animecoind -experimentalfeatures -paymentdisclosure -debug=paymentdisclosure -txindex=1

-These flags can also be set as options in `zcash.conf`.
+These flags can also be set as options in `animecoin.conf`.

 All nodes that generate or validate payment disclosures must run with `txindex=1` enabled.